-The BLSO program is based on an adult learning model whereby participants prepare through advanced reading from the BLSO syllabus and take responsibility for their own learning before and during a Provider Course.
+The BLSO program is based on an adult learning model whereby participants prepare through advanced reading from the BLSO Provider manual and take responsibility for their own learning before and during a Provider Course.

 The ALSO program requests and expects honest feedback from instructors regarding their effectiveness.
 The BLSO program reserves the right to remediate or terminate Instructor status of individual faculty who do not model these attitudes and approaches.

 Your BLSO program will need the following faculty: